Stop! Your Lease Extension in Totton Could Be FREE

 An extended lease has roughly the same value as a freehold

-It is generally accepted that a property with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an additional ninety years added to any lease with more than 45 years left, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 Lender Requirement